gvlproject/game2017_docs/docs/tutorials/rna_seq_dge_advanced/rna_seq_game2017.md

     drop down list, click on the chromosomal position number display and specify the location **chrI:86985-87795** to view an intron junction.

-Ideally we would add a gene model to the visualisation; but the genes.gtf file for S. cerevisae (as downloaded from UCSC Table Browser) has a slightly different naming convention for one of the chromosomes than the reference genome used by Galaxy, which will cause an error to be thrown by Trackster if you try to add it.
-This is very typical of genomics currently!
-If you are interested, you can fiddle with the genes.gtf file to rename the chromosome '2-micron' to '2micron', which will fix the problem.

 Before starting the next section, leave the Trackster interface and return to the analysis view of Galaxy by clicking 'Analyze Data' on the top